Term Sheet Negotiation: Structure Over Valuation

 You Have Leverage When:

-- Multiple term sheets on the table
+- Multiple term sheets on the table simultaneously

-- Strong traction with improving metrics
+- Strong traction with improving metrics quarter over quarter

-- Hot sector (AI in 2025)
+- Hot sector with active investor competition (AI in 2025-2026)

-- Proven founder with previous exits
+- Proven founder with previous successful exits

-- Strategic investor interest
+- Strategic investor interest that creates competitive dynamics

 You Lack Leverage When:

-- Single interested investor
+- Single interested investor with no competitive pressure

-- Running low on runway
+- Running low on runway with no path to profitability

-- Metrics declining or flat
+- Metrics declining or flat without clear explanation

-- Out-of-favor sector
+- Out-of-favor sector or category in decline

-- Previous failed raise attempt
+- Previous failed raise attempt that is known to the market

 The BATNA Principle

 Your Best Alternative to No Deal sets your negotiating power.
-Before talks, know your options: Can you survive without this deal?
+Before negotiations begin, honestly assess your alternatives: Can you survive without this deal?
 Can you raise elsewhere?
 Can you become profitable?
-The stronger your backup plan, the harder you can push.
+Can you raise a bridge from existing investors?

 Key Terms Quick Reference